CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 The use case for deferring this decision is it makes it faster to switch between builds.
 A dev build that needs put together quickly would be better suited by thin LTO, so this allows you to enable full LTO for the occasional production build without upsetting your own build directory (it's also very useful if you want to profile the runtime performance of the two modes of LTO side-by-side).

-Note that for this to work, you'll need to pass `-funified-lto -flto[=full/thin]` to the linker, but only `-funified-lto` at the compile stage.

-Unified LTO allows projects to build with a mixture of LTOs: a programmer might want to squeeze every drop of performance out of their core project, but be fine with the coarser nature of thin LTO for internal tools, unit tests. *etc.*
+Unified LTO also allows projects to build with a mixture of LTOs: a programmer might want to squeeze every drop of performance out of their core project, but be fine with the coarser nature of thin LTO for internal tools, unit tests. *etc.*

 **Clang flags** `-funified-lto`